The best ways to book or use points for this flight

 Upcoming changes to A380 aircraft

-Singapore is also introducing a new regional Business Class product on new Boeing 787-10 Dreamliner aircraft.
+Singapore has also introduced a new regional Business Class product on new Boeing 787-10 Dreamliner aircraft.

 Fleet & routes